 [00:00] Welcome to The Ziglar Show where we inspire your…true performance.
-I’m your host Kevin Miller and today I’m with co-host Michelle Prince and we are bringing you round 3 with Jordan Harbinger.
+I’m your host, Kevin Miller, and today I’m with co-host Michelle Prince and we are bringing you round three with Jordan Harbinger.
 Today is our ZigBomb episode.
-Jordan was on stage at a live event he was MCing in Las Vegas and he gave us his favorite Ziglar quote, and why.
-Then this is interesting, I had been taking our guests quotes and crafting a question around them…and posting to the Ziglar Facebook page which has nearly 4.5 million fans.
+Jordan was on-stage at a live event; he was MCing in Las Vegas, and he gave us his favorite Ziglar quote, and why.
+Then, this is interesting: I had been taking our guests’ quotes and crafting questions around them…and posting them to the Ziglar Facebook page, which has nearly 4.5 million fans.
 We get many, many comments.
-This time however, I posted to my personal Facebook page at agentkmiller.
+This time, however, I posted to my personal Facebook page at agentkmiller.
 We’ve never gotten so many in-depth, authentic comments.
 So much that it was really hard to filter through and decide what to bring you, as it was too much to share them all.
-On that note, you are welcome to friend me at agentkmiller on Facebook, as I’ll be posting a question around our guests’ ZigBomb every week.
+On that note, you are welcome to “friend” me at agentkmiller on Facebook, as I’ll be posting a question around our guests’ ZigBomb every week.

-[03:18] OK, coming from Jordan’s favorite Ziglar quote “You can have everything in life you want if you’ll help enough other people get what they want,” I posted on my Facebook page, while the concept sounds all well and great, where have you had success or challenge in living this concept out?
+[03:18] OK, coming from Jordan’s favorite Ziglar quote: “You can have everything in life you want if you will just help enough other people get what they want,” I posted on my Facebook page: “While the concept sounds all well and great, where have you had success or challenge in living this concept out?
 What concerns and/or feedback do you have regarding the statement?
 Be as raw and honest as you will.”
 And people were…raw and honest.
-I’m going to bring on Michelle Prince now and talk through some of the comments.
+I’m going to bring on Michelle Prince now, and talk through some of the comments.

-[04:04] Thanks to Joey who just left a 5 star review in iTunes and testifying to Tom Ziglar, right after some grumpy soul left a stinger about Tom.
+[04:04] Thanks to Joey, who just left a five-star review in iTunes testifying to Tom Ziglar, right after some grumpy soul left a stinger about Tom.
 If you want to show some support to the family and message of Ziglar, please help us by leaving a review in iTunes!

 [04:26] OK, folks, here we go!

-[04:28] Ok Michelle, before we dive into this question, I know you are here at the end of the good long full day on working with folks on a book project.
-Folks if you are thinking of writing a book again, please go through michelleprince.com where you can get involve with her and can write your book.
-Ok,so out of the curiosity, what are the topics of the three books you are working on now?
+[04:28] Ok, Michelle, before we dive into this question, I know you are here at the end of the good, long, full day on working with folks on a book project.
+Folks, if you are thinking of writing a book again, please go through michelleprince.com, where you can get involved with her and can write your book.
+Ok,so out of curiosity, what are the topics of the three books you are working on now?

-[04:55] Ok, so one on which I am working right now is a pastor has written a book and sharing his views everything on faith related.
+[04:55] Ok, so one on which I am working right now is a pastor has written a book sharing his views on everything faith-related.
 It is amazing.
-We just finished a children book.
-I don’t usually do children book, but this one is special.
-And this one is a 18 year old, who has a very inspiring story which we are putting into a children book.
+We just finished a children’s book.
+I don’t usually do children’s books, but this one is special.
+And this one is an 18-year-old, who has a very inspiring story which we are putting into a children’s book.
 And the other one I am working on today is a business card book.

-[08:06] I think there is no final answer of the question what we want.
-Everyone wants something different, everyone has a different needs.
-If I could picture what Zig was thinking when he put this quote together.
-But for me as I look on, it is like you could be someone else before your own needs; you know love others first then you can get in return more than you could ever imagine.
-I think you need to think of someone else before you do for yourself that is actually when you get the rewards.
+[08:06] I think there is no final answer for the question of what we want.
+Everyone wants something different, everyone has different needs.
+If I could picture what Zig was thinking when he put this quote together…but for me as I look on, it is like you could be someone else before your own needs; you know, love others first then you can get in return more than you could ever imagine.
+I think you need to think of someone else before you do for yourself; that is actually when you get the rewards.
 It is about you don’t get if you don’t give.

 [12:13] I paired this with Gregory Byerline: Understanding that we’re really talking about seed planting, and sometimes crops take a long time to grow, if they’re able to take root in fertile soil in the first place.

 [13:38] I totally agree.
-You know when I was hearing this I was thinking when I was a kid, I remember I being in an elementary school.
-I remember somebody saying to me if you want to have more friends; you have to be your friend.
+You know, when I was hearing this I was thinking when I was a kid, I remember I being in an elementary school.
+I remember somebody saying to me if you want to have more friends; you have to be a friend.
 So don’t go out looking for friend, but go out looking to be a friend.
 And friends will come following.
 It is like we want.
 You seek to give before you get.
-It is truly an eventually rule that what you give is what you get.
-It is very specific where you put your energy, your potential on being a human being, is exactly what you get in return.
-So it is fine line between trust and faith.
-Trust is when you are doing a right thing over again and over again consistently, and you are getting in return is much more than you will expect.
+It is truly an “eventually” rule that what you give is what you get.
+It is very specific, where you put your energy, your potential on being a human being, is exactly what you get in return.
+So it is a fine line between trust and faith.
+Trust is when you are doing a right thing over again and over again consistently, and you are getting in return much more than you will expect.

-[20:24] You know my first thought is some people will hear this and think I have been serving and serving my spouse forever and all they do is take.
-This is the first thought that came into my mind, not in my marriage, but for those people I have been known were there at the place.
+[20:24] You know, my first thought is some people will hear this and think I have been serving and serving my spouse forever and all they do is take.
+This is the first thought that came into my mind, not in my marriage, but for those people I have known were there at that place.
 And I had walked with those people.

-[20:55] This is a great analogy and I am so glad he brought up the marriage thing as it is a perfect example.
-Because a lot of time love is not a feeling, it is a action really.
-And so many times our spouses don’t feel like loving but you do it because a lot of time you think that serving them is a right thing to do.
+[20:55] This is a great analogy, and I am so glad he brought up the marriage thing as it is a perfect example.
+Because a lot of time, love is not a feeling, it is an action, really.
+And so many times our spouses don’t feel like loving, but you do it because a lot of time you think that serving them is a right thing to do.
 But it is not easy.

-[23:54] Christopher C. Hill: You know, in the early days, I stuck close to this mantra and it was what kept me going and being generous when it didn’t seem like the small, daily efforts I was doing weren’t ever going to pay off… Now, I am starting to see it in action, but I would be lying if I said that at times having this mindset isn’t discouraging
+[23:54] Christopher C. Hill: You know, in the early days, I stuck close to this mantra and it was what kept me going and being generous when it didn’t seem like the small, daily efforts I was doing were ever going to pay off… Now, I am starting to see it in action, but I would be lying if I said that, at times, having this mindset isn’t discouraging

-[24:11] And then Keith Barton: I don’t think it’s necessarily served me in the capacity of getting what I want.
-There’s something to be said of helping me feel better by trying to serve others though.
+[24:11] And then, Keith Barton: I don’t think it’s necessarily served me in the capacity of getting what I want.
+There’s something to be said for helping me feel better by trying to serve others, though.

-[27:04] You know what psychologist say about anger and forgiveness is that really and only person that gets hurt in a long run, you know if you are abused or someone did something horrible to you after marriage, and you are angry and you are holding that; that hurts you more.
-So forgive that person, I know it is difficult but forgiveness will bring to you that happiness that joy.
+[27:04] You know, what psychologist say about anger and forgiveness is that really, the only person that gets hurt in the long run, you know, if you are abused or someone did something horrible to you after marriage, and you are angry and you are holding that; that hurts you more.
+So forgive that person.
+I know it is difficult, but forgiveness will bring to you that happiness, that joy.

-[29:40] One thing I wanna detach with this is some people don’t know what they want and that is the fundamental issue here.
-May be people are not clear for what their folks really need.
-So it really need you to be clear on what do you want to accomplish, what kind of relationship do you wanna have, what kind of profession or business do you wanna have.
-Once you have bit clarity on this, then it will become a lot easier.
+[29:40] One thing I wanna detach with this is, some people don’t know what they want and that is the fundamental issue here.
+Maybe people are not clear for what their folks really need.
+So, it really needs you to be clear on what do you want to accomplish, what kind of relationship do you wanna have, what kind of profession or business do you wanna have?
+Once you have a bit clarity on this, then it will become a lot easier.

 [32:12] That’s great.
-You said too about what you want.
-We just recorded an interview 4-5 days ago with Greg McKeown.
-He is the author of the book ‘Essentialism’, which is a best seller.
-And he has got into the same thing that you can’t be an essentialist without knowing what you want, your goals and your directions.
+You said, too, about what you want.
+We just recorded an interview four or five days ago with Greg McKeown.
+He is the author of the book Essentialism, which is a best-seller.
+And he has gotten into the same thing, that you can’t be an essentialist without knowing what you want, your goals and your directions.

 [33:33] They knew that they captured a piece of my heart and could count on me for anything.
 They have reciprocated over and over again.

 [33:48] That bring tears to my eyes, it is so wonderful.
 It is a perfect example of what this is really all about.
-He didn’t going to help veterans with any other intensions but only that he knew from his heart that he wants this, he felt privilege to do it.
-It returns to that if you wanna friends you have to be friend.
+He didn’t go in to help veterans with any other intentions, but only that he knew from his heart that he wants this, he felt privilege to do it.
+It returns to that if you wanna have friends you have to be a friend.
 What a wonderful story.

-[36:52] I think when I reading that when he says flexibility and faith, when you going to a meeting you are not thinking about your gender, you coming to a place where you serve others, you are coming to a place where you say what can I do to you to serve better, and that just releases all kind of pressure and I think it gives you the flexibility to feel who you are.
+[36:52] I think when I was reading that when he says flexibility and faith, when you are going to a meeting, you are not thinking about your gender.
+You are coming to a place where you serve others; you are coming to a place where you say what can I do to you to serve better? and that just releases all kinds of pressure — and I think it gives you the flexibility to feel who you are.